-The history of breaststroke swimming
+The History of breaststroke swimming

 The most popular recreational swimming style, breaststroke is a technique believed to have roots in ancient times.
-In fact, archeologists have uncovered several painting depicting people performing a similar movement near Wadi Sora in Egypt’s famous ‘cave of swimmers’.
-An interesting fact about this technique is that it was the only stroke allowed during the great plague during the Middle Ages; because the swimmer’s head is out of the water most of times, people back then believed it would limit the evolution of the epidemic.
+In fact, archeologists have uncovered several paintings depicting people performing a similar movement near Wadi Sora in Egypt’s famous ‘cave of swimmers’.
+An interesting fact about this technique is that it was the only stroke allowed during the great plague during the Middle Ages; because the swimmer’s head is out of the water most of the time, people back then believed it would limit the evolution of the epidemic.

 Breaststroke may be easy, but also tricky

 Although it’s relatively simple to perform, the truth is that few swimmers are able to execute breaststroke in a manner that promotes the good use of their entire body.
-The problem for most comes from the taking the idea that ‘breaststroke is the best means of keeping your hair dry’ too seriously.
+The problem for most comes from taking the idea that ‘breaststroke is the best means of keeping your hair dry’ too seriously.
 In spite of the fact that the technique allows you to keep your head out of the water most of the time, it doesn’t mean ALL the time.

 In fact, by attempting to do so, you will put too much pressure on the spine and risk a serious strain.
-At the opposite end, if you maintain your face in the water for too long, then you will be too busy trying to breathe and hence, less focused on your arm and leg action or timing.
+On the opposite end, if you maintain your face in the water for too long, then you will be too busy trying to breathe and hence, less focused on your arm and leg action or timing.

 Sometimes, swimmers are unable to perform the breaststroke correctly because they picked up some bad habits during their childhood.
 In the latter case, the best method of correcting these strongly ingrained habits is to re-learn the stroke.